nmdurand/imdble/README.md

 $ yarn run dev
 ```

+## Deployment

-Or run it in a container (requires Docker and Docker Compose).
+Run the project in a Docker container (requires Docker and Docker Compose).
 With Docker running:
 ```bash
 $ docker compose up --build